revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

 <details><summary> <b>Show Answer</b> </summary>

 > The `int()` function converts a string,hexadecimal,binary,octal and float to int.If the argument is a floating point, the conversion truncates the number.
-If the argument is outside the integer range, It converts the number into long type.
+If the argument is outside the integer range, it converts the number into long type.

   </details>